 Find your local branch

 When you think of a bee, a small yellow and black insect that occasionally stings probably comes to mind.
-Unlike their more aggressive counterparts, wasps and hornets, bees are farily docile and in most cases, they provide a valuable service to the environment.
-By helping to pollinate plants and flowers, bees are good for you garden, crops and, of course, are responsible for honey production.
+Unlike their more aggressive counterparts, wasps and hornets, bees are fairly docile.
+In most cases, they provide a valuable service to the environment by helping to pollinate plants and flowers and are good for your garden, crops, and honey production.

-Africanized bees are a lot more aggressive than a standard bee.
-They will attack in huge swarms around threats with the intent of stinging whatever the threat is to death.
+Africanized honey bees are a lot more aggressive than standard bees.
+They will attack in huge swarms around threats with the intent of stinging until it is no longer a threat.
 They will also chase after a perceived threat for much longer distances than the average honey bee.
 Africanized honey bees will defend their nests viciously and guard a territory much wider than your average honey bee.
 If a person or animal wanders into that area, drones will alert the colony to “attack.”

 If you find yourself attacked by Africanized honey bees, be sure to: